px307/maker/README.md

 To try it just clone this git project and import the maker-pattern project into eclipse, or download it in zip format using github downlad zip button in the lower right panel.

+In that project you can find a very simple implementation of the patter called the Living Being Hospital that shows some of the important features of the pattern.

 Enjoy.